-1. Amend the site plan and conditional notes to clarify that the transportation requirements approved in petition 2017-021 are still in force and that off-site parking requirements cannot be met by on-street spaces.
+Amend the site plan and conditional notes to clarify that the transportation requirements approved in petition 2017-021 are still in force and that off-site parking requirements cannot be met by on street spaces.
+Addressed, petitioner and CDOT verified transportation requirements of petition 2017-021 have been completed and a note for off-site parking has been added.